Chihuahua (state): Prehistory

-The earliest evidence of human inhabitants of modern-day Chihuahua was discovered in the area of Samalayuca and Rancho Colorado.
-Clovis points have been found in northeastern Chihuahua that have been dated from 12,000 BC to 7000 BC.
-It is thought that these inhabitants were hunter gatherers.
-Inhabitants of the state later developed farming with the domestication of corn.
-An archeological site in northern Chihuahua known as Cerro Juanaqueña revealed squash cultivation, irrigation techniques, and ceramic artifacts dating to around 2000 BC.
+The earliest evidence of human inhabitants of Chihuahua was discovered in the area of the Samalayuca Dune Fields and Rancho Colorado.
+Clovis points have been found in northeastern Chihuahua that have been dated from 12,000 to 7000 BCE.
+It is thought that these inhabitants were hunter-gatherers.

+Inhabitants of the state later developed farming with the domestication of maize.
+An archeological site in northern Chihuahua known as Cerro Juanaqueña revealed squash cultivation, irrigation techniques, and ceramic artifacts dating to around 2000 BCE.

+Between 300 and 1300 in the southern part of the state, in a region known as Aridoamerica, groups survived by hunting, gathering, and farming.
+Nahuan speakers referred to these groups as the Chichimeca.
+They are the ancestors of the Tepehuán, speakers of the Piman subfamily of the Uto-Aztecan languages.

-Between AD 300 and 1300 in the northern part of the state along the wide, fertile valley on the San Miguel River the Casas Grandes (Big Houses) culture developed into an advanced civilization.
-The Casas Grandes civilization is part of a major prehistoric archaeological culture known as Mogollon which is related to the Ancestral Pueblo culture.
+Between 300 and 1300 in the northern part of the state, along the wide, fertile San Miguel Valley, the Casas Grandes "Big Houses" culture developed into an advanced civilization.
+The Casas Grandes civilization is part of a major prehistoric archaeological culture known as Mogollon culture, which is related to the Ancestral Puebloans.
 Paquimé was the center of the Casas Grandes civilization.
-Extensive archaeological evidence shows commerce, agriculture, and hunting at Paquimé and Cuarenta Casas (Forty Houses).
+Extensive archaeological evidence shows commerce, agriculture, and hunting at Paquimé and Cuarenta Casas "Forty Houses".

-La Cueva de las Ventanas (The Cave of Windows), a series of cliff dwellings along an important trade route, and Las Jarillas Cave scrambled along the canyons of the Sierra Madre in Northwestern Chihuahua date between AD 1205 and 1260 and belong to the Paquimé culture.
-Cuarenta Casas is thought to have been a branch settlement from Paquimé to protect the trade route from attack.
-Archaeologists believe the civilization began to decline during the 13th century and by the 15th century the inhabitants of Paquimé sought refuge in the Sierra Madre Occidental while others are thought to have emigrated north and joined the Ancestral Pueblo peoples.
-According to anthropologist current natives tribes (Yaqui, Mayo, Opata, and Tarahumara) are descendants of the Casas Grandes culture.
+Cueva de las Ventanas "Cave of Windows", a series of cliff dwellings along an important trade route and Las Jarillas Cave that scramble along the canyons of the Sierra Madre Occidental in northwestern Chihuahua, date between 1205 and 1260 and belong to the Paquimé culture.
+Cuarenta Casas is believed to have been a branch settlement from Paquimé, established to protect the trade route from attack.
+Archaeologists believe the civilization began to decline during the 13th century, and by the 15th century, some Paquimeros sought refuge in the Sierra Madre Occidental while others emigrated north and joined the Ancestral Puebloans there.
+According to anthropologists, current natives peoples–the Uto-Aztecan-speaking Yaqui, Mayo, Opata, and Rarámuri–are descended from the Casas Grandes culture.

-During the 14th century in the northeastern part of the state nomad tribes by the name of Jornado hunted bison along the Rio Grande; they left numerous rock paintings throughout the northeastern part of the state.
-When the Spanish explorers reached this area they found their descendants, Suma and Manso tribes.
-In the southern part of the state, in a region known as Aridoamerica, Chichimeca people survived by hunting, gathering, and farming between AD 300 and 1300.
-The Chichimeca are the ancestors of the Tepehuán people.
+During the 14th century in the northeastern part of the state, the Conquistadores referred to Plains Indians of the region as Jumanos.
+They hunted bison along the Rio Grande who left numerous rock paintings throughout the northeastern part of the state.
+The Suma and Manso peoples are indigenous peoples of the region who are descended from Jumano and post-Casas Grandes peoples.